Clear metrics toward financial independence can help you make better financial decisions.

 Make discussions productive with some simple (but not easy) ways to get to the heart of financial conflict.

-We cannot avoid the instinct to compare ourselves, but we may be able to improve our financial well-being by directing our attention to a specific financial role model.
+We may be able to improve our financial well-being by directing our attention to a specific financial role model.

 The limitations of the advisor-as-educator role.